Suitable soils and optimum pH:

 These long-lasting leys take time to germinate and become established.
-It is therefore essential to sow when growing conditions are good and not too early in the spring before the soil is warm.
-They are often sown in spring but autumn sowings can be contemplated provided the seed is in by early September.
-These leys contain many small-seeded species and are best broadcast as this leads to more even plant distribution.
+It is therefore essential to sow when growing conditions are good and not too early in the spring before the soil is warm, especially if the mixture includes clover.
+They are often sown in spring but autumn sowings can preferred due to more reliable rainfall, provided the seed is in by early September.

 How to sow:

-Light grazing with sheep or young cattle will consolidate new plants, encourage grass to tiller and control annual weeds (known as the ‘golden hoof’).
+Light grazing with sheep or young cattle will consolidate new plants, encourage grass to tiller and control annual weeds (known as the ‘golden hoof’), alternatively roll in the spring after an autumn sowing to encourage tillering.
 Cutting for silage or hay is best left until the ley is well established in its second season.